 The committee established to organise the public meeting included the Lord Provost (Adam Black), Baillie Gray, Baron Baillie Hill, Baillie Duncan, Professor More, Mr Hunter, Mr Logan, Mr Douglas, Mr Malerlin, Mr Christie, Dean of Guild, Mr Morton, Treasurer Gibson, Mr Thomson, Mr Grieve, Mr Robertson, Mr Stoddart.
 The Lord Provost would act as the convenor and Baillie Duncan as Secretary.

 This steering group held five meetings prior to the original suggested public meeting.
-One of the first actions taken was to create a constitution and this was submitted to a Mr Rutherford (lawyer) for his opinion.
+One of the first actions taken was to create a constitution which was submitted to a Mr Rutherford (lawyer) for his opinion.
 He felt that it was sound, but that any court action would see all office bearers and members being held potentially liable for costs.

-At their meeting of 28 March 1845, the steering group agreed to not to start legal action until a guarantee fund was established.
+At their meeting of 28 March 1845, the steering group agreed to not to start any legal action until a guarantee fund was established.

 The Association is Born

 The meeting listened to Adam Black’s case and agreed unanimously to the setting up of the “Association for the Protection of Public Rights of Roadway In and Around Edinburgh”.
-From the start it was a membership organisation and the initial subscription 10s.
+From the start it was a membership organisation and the initial subscription 10shillings.